kevin-fang-lscm/magneto-matcher/README.md

 pip install -r requirements.txt
 ```

-### 🔥 1.3 Download the data
+### 🔥 1.3 Data Preparation

 The data folder contains the datasets used for data integration tasks.
 Download the data folder from [this Google Drive link](https://drive.google.com/drive/folders/19kCWQI0CWHs1ZW9RQEUSeK6nuXoA-5B7?usp=sharing) and place it in the `data` directory.
+Contents include:
+- **`gdc`**: GDC benchmark from the paper.
+Contains ten tumor analysis study datasets to be matched to Genomics Data Commons (GDC) standards.
+- **`Valentine-datasets`**: Schema matching benchmark from [Valentine paper](https://delftdata.github.io/valentine/) (also available on [Zenodo](https://zenodo.org/records/5084605#.YOgWHBMzY-Q): DOI 10.5281/zenodo.5084605).
+- **`synthetic`**: Synthetic data generated using `llm-aug` and `struct-aug` for LLM-based fine-tuning.
+You can use the provided JSON files directly or regenerate by modifying the underlying LLM model and other configurations in the [code](https://github.com/VIDA-NYU/data-integration-eval/blob/main/algorithms/magneto/finetune/data_generation/synthetic_data_gen.py).

 ### 🔥 1.4 Download the fine-tuned model for GDC benchmark

 This step is optional but required for `MagnetoFT` and `MagnetoFTGPT`.
-Download the fine-tuned model from [this Google Drive link](https://drive.google.com/drive/folders/1vlWaTm4rpEH4hs-Kq3mhSfTyffhDEp6P?usp=sharing) and place it in the `models` directory.
+Download the fine-tuned model of your choice from [this Google Drive link](https://drive.google.com/drive/folders/1vlWaTm4rpEH4hs-Kq3mhSfTyffhDEp6P?usp=sharing) and place it in the `models` directory.

 ### 🔥 1.5 Set the Environment Variable
 This step is optional but required for `MagnetoGPT` and `MagnetoFTGPT`.
 Set the `OPENAI_API_KEY` environment variable using the following commands based on your operating system: